siefkenj/IBLODEs/book/typst/modules/introduction.typ

 equilibria of non-linear first-order systems of differential equations via studying linear/affine approximations to said systems.
 These tools are then applied to higher-order differential equations.

-Theorems about existence and uniqueness aren't emphasized until the end of the text.
-Since most ordinary differential equations have solutions and cases of non-uniqueness are often contrived, this text opts to motivate the question of existence and uniqueness via an introduction to boundary value problems.
-(But, instead of answering the very hard question of conditions for the existence and uniqueness of solutions to boundary value problems, we state the standard theorems for initial value problems.)
+Theorems about existence and uniqueness aren't emphasized in this book.
+Since most ordinary differential equations have solutions and cases of non-uniqueness are often contrived, this text opts to motivate the question of existence and uniqueness via a brief introduction to boundary value problems.
+We then state a Theorem on the existence and uniqueness of solution for initial value problems without going into details.
+// (But, instead of answering the very hard question of conditions for the existence and
+// uniqueness of solutions to boundary value problems, we state the standard theorems for initial value problems.)

 This book is grouped into modules.
 Each module contains exposition about a subject, practice problems (for students to work on by themselves), and core exercises (for students to work on with